samkemboi12/Streamtimes-Films/README.md

 ## **For More Information**
-Please review our full analysis in our [Jupyter Notebook](https://github.com/Kanyenje-Brian/MovieLens-Recommender/blob/master/notebook.ipynb) or our [presentation](https://github.com/Kanyenje-Brian/MovieLens-Recommender/blob/master/Presentation.pdf).
+Please review our full analysis in the Notebook above or the presentation.

 For any additional questions, please contact: